mltupas/allstonfojas.github.io/README.md

-# Lab 2
+# Greek 2 Go

-Lab 2 introduces you to static HTML, CSS, and Bootstrap.
+Greek 2 Go is our web app that we build using HTML, CSS, and JavaScript.

-Originally created by Scott Klemmer, Michael Bernstein, and a coalition of TAs.
-This version was modified by Sean Kross from [a forked version](https://github.com/pgbovine/lab2) which incorporates changes from Philip Guo.
+Created by Allston Fojas, Mark Tupas, and Raul Garza.
+This web app is for our COGS 120 project.